 Greg Collins

-Apple has its own rich messaging service, iMessage, for its iOS operating system, but Google's Android has no such thing.
+Apple has its own rich messaging service, iMessage, for its iOS operating system, but Google's Android has nothing like it.
 I still have the Google Hangouts app on my phone, which once handled SMS as well as voice and video calls, but the SMS feature disappeared in late 2016.
-This is because, in 2015, Google bought a New York company. , Jibe, for a secret sum up with the idea that he might restart his messaging effort.
+That's because, in 2015, Google acquired a New York company, Jibe, for an undisclosed sum with the idea that it might reboot its messaging effort.

-Google has industry backing, says Joanne Lacey, COO of the Mobile Ecosystem Forum (MEF, but not the former Metro Ethernet Forum, which uses the same initials).
-It lists "two or three carriers" as well as the GSMA and in particular Samsung as organizations that "should be included in the revival."
+Google has industry support, says Joanne Lacey, COO of the Mobile Ecosystem Forum (MEF, but not the former Metro Ethernet Forum, which shares its initials).
+She lists "two or three carriers," as well as the GSMA and specifically Samsung, as organizations that "should be included in the revival."

 Gregory Hoy,